We dig deep into the joyful benefits of handstands! Get an email when we post something new. Subscribe here.

 Without going all Doc Oz on you, here’s a little-known bit of info.

-Our lymphatic system is an intricate network sitting just beneath our skin which pulls toxins from our muscles and organs and sends them off for excretion.
+Our lymphatic system is an intricate network sitting just beneath our skin that pulls toxins from our muscles and organs and sends them off for excretion.

 The only problem is that this system doesn’t have its pump, so it relies on the movement of muscles and gravity to push these beasties into the lymph nodes where they can be removed.